12 Facts About the Sense of Taste

-Now that the holiday season is over, you may be cutting back on indulgent meals because of your waistline.
-But your taste buds are eager for flavor year-round.
 A lot more than your tongue is involved in the process of tasting food.
-Taste is not only one of the most pleasurable of all the senses, but a surprisingly complex sense that science is beginning to understand—and manipulate.
+Taste is not only one of the most pleasurable of the five senses, but a surprisingly complex sense that science is beginning to understand—and manipulate.
 Here are 12 fascinating facts about your ability to taste.

-We all have several thousand taste buds in our mouths, but the number varies from person to person; between 2000 and 10,000 is the average range.
-And taste buds are not limited to your tongue; they can be found in the roof and walls of your mouth, throat, and esophagus.
+We all have several thousand taste buds in our mouths, but the number varies from person to person.
+The average range is between 2000 and 10,000.
+And taste buds are not limited to your tongue; They can be found in the roof and walls of your mouth, throat, and esophagus.
 As you age, your taste buds become less sensitive, which experts believe may be why foods that you don’t like as a child become palatable to you as an adult.

 The moment you bite into a slice of pie, your mouth seems full of flavor.
 But most of that taste sensation is happening in your brain.
 More accurately, cranial nerves and taste bud receptors in your mouth send molecules of your food to olfactory nerve endings in the roof of your nose.
 The molecules bind to these nerve endings, which then signal the olfactory bulb to send smell messages directly to two important cranial nerves, the facial nerve and the glossopharyngeal nerve, which communicate with a part of the brain known as the gustatory cortex.